jellyfin/jellyfin.org/docs/general/installation/container.md

 3. Click `Install`, which will take you to the GUI Wizard and you'll be able to fill out the necessary info

-   - Server URL to publish in UDP Auto Discovery response.
+   - Server URL to publish UDP Auto Discovery response.
    - Networking, Ingress (Reverse Proxy), Security Options
    - Adding Storage (for media folders) is also a standalone guide available in the [TrueCharts documentation](https://truecharts.org/manual/SCALE/guides/add-storage/).
 For Jellyfin the recommendation is to add storage as `Additional App Storage`

-4. Click Save and once it's up and running you'll be able to click Open to access `Jellyfin`.
+4. Click Save, and once it's up and running you'll be able to click Open to access `Jellyfin`.